 Quinsam placed the mine on care and maintenance at the end of May 2019.
 The company subsequently made an assignment into bankruptcy.
 The receiver and manager Bowra Group Inc. offered the property and assets for sale in 2020.
-As of the end of 2021 they had not reported a sale, except that of the existing mined coal inventory.
+That process closed without a sale, except that of the existing mined coal inventory.
 One conditional offer for the mine was ultimately rejected.
 Neither the receiver nor the Province of British Columbia support further marketing efforts.
 Reclamation is a long-term option for the property.
 Reclamation liability is estimated at \$12.4 million.